by Tony Vidler

 The second key area where these core consumer needs must be met if the industry (and its products) wants greater support and participation from consumers is from the people representing the industry and its products.

-Without doubt there has been significant focus upon the “transparency” issues in recent years, largely as a result of evolving professionalism across the industry globally, supported by regulatory reform.
+Without doubt there has been significant focus upon the “transparency” issues for advisers in recent years, largely as a result of evolving professionalism across the industry globally, supported by regulatory reform.
 Yet, the research suggests that consumers feel that the industry is not yet transparent enough.
 And that extends well beyond just the advisers these days.
 There is a growing public perception that the people inside institutions, and indeed the institutions themselves, are not transparent enough.
 Of course many on the distribution side of the fence (the advisers) actually agree with the consumer here.

 The complexity that remains within product and pricing presents opportunity for industry professionals to demonstrate value and meet a core customer need, thought to do that successfully requires establishing the required levels of trust.
 Higher levels of transparency from all parties in the product design, implementation and servicing chain will assist with establishing higher levels of trust, but so too will greater simplicity in terminology and improved communications with the market at large as well as individual clients.

 For all the technical excellence which has been created, it seems apparent that consumers are not giving the industry a pass mark on simplicity.
+Or transparency.
+Or communications.
 And we certainly do not appear to be on loyalty to long-standing customers either.
 One can only conclude that the pace of change and the use of technology to increase financial literacy and place information together with control of personal data into the consumers hands will escalate.

-For any practice looking to differentiate in the customers eyes these two areas would appear to be golden opportunities to stand out from the crowd and become far more referable.
+For any practice looking to differentiate in the customers eyes these areas would appear to be golden opportunities to stand out from the crowd and become far more referable.
 Simplify everything possible to enable customers to understand and feel they are making good comparisons and good choices, and then put in place service systems that reward loyal customers, along with great and constant communications.